Offering Piano Lessons for ages 7 to Adult in my Brainerd Studio

 I have three different options:

 We will usually have four lessons a month (weekly), but some months we may have three lessons and others may have five: the tuition is the same.
-As a general rule, I do not pro-rate months with three or fewer lessons, but I am happy to offer make-up dates for missed lessons.
-I am flexible with scheduling and will work with busy parents and tightly-scheduled students to find time for music lessons.
+As a general rule, I do not pro-rate months with three or fewer lessons.
+I have a full roster of students, but I try to work with busy parents and tightly-scheduled students to find time for music lessons.

-I appreciate payment on the first lesson of the month, cash or a check.
+I appreciate payment on the first lesson of the month: cash, check, Zelle or PayPal.
+Let me know if you would prefer to receive quarterly invoices.

 Do you teach adults?